 - First, determine the pressure.

-Calculate the total volume of the gas under that pressure.
+Measure or calculate the volume occupied by the gas at that pressure.

 - Next, determine the number of moles.

-Calculate the total number of moles of the gas.
+Determine the amount of substance (moles) of the gas.

 - Next, determine the temperature.